michaeladas/Grant-Applications/Radicle Grant Application.md

 >️ ❗*This is a good place to share how you might like to get more grant funding for future work*

-## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Abbey

-### Goal

-The goal of the integration is to increase transparency and external stakeholder input into the Radicle governance process.
-The Boardroom application can provide a single source of information and truth for the grants process, adding a level of disclosure and community participation that will create context and traceability for future proposals.
-The API also allows any third-party interface and application to easily access Radicle DAO data, governance, and participation information.

-The second goal is to establish Boardroom as an involved meta governance participant in the Radicle ecosystem, aligning incentives between both communities, and pushing Boardroom’s mandate for transparency and investment in governance tooling by the DAOs we support.